St. Clairsville, Ohio: Education

+The St. Clairsville school system serves students in grades pre-kindergarten to twelve at St. Clairsville High School, Middle School, and Elementary School.
+The St. Clairsville mascot is a Red Devil, deriving from a nickname for local coal miners.
+The miners would emerge covered in red dust because of the red clay present at a local mine in an area dubbed Hell's Kitchen.

+Located in the city is St. Mary's School which includes grades pre-kindergarten through eight.
+Their mascot is the Knights.
+St. Mary's School was a feeder school into St. John Central Academy in Bellaire, Ohio.
+The school is of the Roman Catholic affiliation.

+Higher education includes Belmont College and the Ohio University Eastern Campus.

 Transportation

 St. Clairsville lays along both Interstate 70 and U.S. Route 40 (the latter of which runs roughly parallel to the former National Road).
 The town is also served by Ohio State Route 9, and Interstate 470 has its western terminus nearby.

 St. Clairsville is home to Alderman Airport, a private airport.
 The nearest general aviation airport is Wheeling Ohio County Airport, and the nearest major commercial airport is Pittsburgh International Airport.